-The Blended Finance Working Group will mobilize its members through quarterly meetings and concrete goals to meet the following objectives: 1) to address the bespoke nature of designing blended finance structures and 2) to leverage lessons learned in designing and deploying existing blended finance vehicles with the ultimate aim to decrease and costs and increase and frequency and scale of blended finance investments.
+The Blended Finance Working Group will mobilize its members through quarterly meetings and concrete goals to meet the following objectives: 1) to address the bespoke nature of designing blended finance structures and 2) to leverage lessons learned in designing and deploying existing blended finance vehicles with the ultimate aim to decrease costs and increase frequency and scale of blended finance investments.
 The Working Group will explore pursuing the following activities:

 - Develop and pilot guidance documents that will assist investors and investees in their decision-making process when considering engagement in a blended finance structure;

 - Workshop new blended finance structures among fellow members representing the full array of stakeholders involved in blended finance;